How do operational fusion power plants compare in risk profile to industrial

 Funded by: Horizon Europe Guarantee

-The project discusses the safety and decarbonisation aspects of High Temperature Reactor systems, which is relevant to the question about risk profiles of operational fusion power plants.
+The project addresses the decarbonization of industrial activities through High Temperature Reactor systems, which is relevant to understanding the risk profile comparison between fusion power plants and industrial installations.